-Do you want something cool to sell at your fundraiser?
+Do you want company logo merchandise at your next fundraiser?
 Perhaps your wedding’s right around the corner and you want notebooks as favors.
 Either way, start off on a green foot with eco-friendly custom notebooks.

 Here are a few good choices to get you started!

 You can find eco-friendly notebooks that aren’t just plain and boring.
 Take this one for example.
 It’s made in North America from 90% recycled materials, lined with ivory sheets of paper, and printed in full color with organic, soy-based inks.